genericrandom64/xmp-curses/README.md

 ## ui

 ```
-PL
+PLR
 00:01:19
 ```

 P - displayed when player is paused

-L - displayed when loop is on
+L - displayed when single module loop is on

+R - displayed when all module loop is on

 ## keybinds

 q - quit xmp-curses

 L - loop module

+R - loop all modules

 j/k - select module